Sit-Ins Background & Context

 On May 28 the case goes to the jury.
 After less than four hours deliberation, the jury acquits Dr. King on all charges.
 Cheers and sobs of relief and elation erupt from the Black spectators.
 The state prosecutors are stunned — a white jury has gone beyond race to justice.
 King tells reporters, "This represents great hope, and it shows that there are hundreds of thousands of white people of good will in the South, even though they may disagree with our views on integration."

 In November of 1960, a quite different all-white jury in Montgomery decides Sullivan v New York Times.
 The Times and the four Black leaders are found guilty of falsely defaming the white officials.
-The charge of "falsehood" is based on trivial inconsistencies: the statement said that the Montgomery students sang "My County 'Tis of Thee," but actually they sang "The Star-Spangled Banner;" the student leaders were expelled for a sit-in at the courthouse, rather than the rally on the Capitol steps as the ad claimed; the statement reported that the police "...ringed the Alabama State College Campus," but the cops massed only on one side; Dr. King had not been arrested seven times, but only four, the dining hall was not "padlocked" to starve the striking students into submission, it was merely closed; and so on.
+The charge of "falsehood" is based on trivial inconsistencies: the statement said that the Montgomery students sang, "My County 'Tis of Thee," but actually they sang "The Star-Spangled Banner;" the student leaders were expelled for a sit-in at the courthouse, rather than the rally on the Capitol steps as the ad claimed; the statement reported that the police "...ringed the Alabama State College Campus," but the cops massed only on one side; Dr. King had not been arrested seven times, but only four, the dining hall was not "padlocked" to starve the striking students into submission, instead meal tickets were withheld from protesting students.

-The five white officials are awarded $500,000 in damages (equivalent to $3,600,000 in 2010) from each defendant that they sue.
-For the Black leaders, even a single half-million dollar judgment is an economic death sentence.
+The five white officials are awarded $500,000 in damages (equivalent to almost $4 Million in 2013) from each defendant that they sue.
+For the Black leaders this is an economic death sentence.
 The verdict is appealed on First Amendment, "free speech" grounds to the Alabama Supreme Court.
 In August of 1962, the Alabama court denies the appeal stating: "The First Amendment of the U.S. Constitution does not protect libelous publications."
 To begin collecting damages, the cars of Shuttlesworth, Abernathy, and Lowery are seized and sold at auction.
-Abernathy's land is placed under lien, Seay's land is attached for "quick- sale."
+Abernathy's land is placed under lien, Seay's land is attached for "quick-sale."

 Stanley Levison, one of Dr. King's most loyal supporters, recruits new attorneys with strong backgrounds in constitutional law for an appeal to the U.S. Supreme Court.
 Among them are Harry Wachtel, Herbert Wechsler, and Clarence Jones.
 In January of 1964, attorneys argue New York Times v Sullivan before the Court.